Judiciary of Indonesia: Law

 Indonesian law ascribed to civil law system, inherited from the Dutch implementation of the Roman legal system (Roman-Dutch law), as well as the Napoleonic Code.
 The judicial system is inquisitorial in nature, where the court of law actively pursue the facts of the case and dispute, working closely with other elements of the Indonesian law enforcement agencies.
 The judges reach a verdict after examining the evidences, and prefer applying statutory laws: Stare decisis is not widely used.
 Trials by jury system is not implemented.

-Indonesia is a decentralized, unitary state, and thus there is no separation between central and regional judiciary system; All judicial system is set on a hierarchical, but contiguous top-down chain of command.
+Although Indonesia is a decentralized, unitary state, there is no separation between central and regional judiciary system; All judicial system is set on a hierarchical, but contiguous top-down chain of command.

-Courts System
+Courts system

 Courts structure

-Indonesian court system is set on basic three-level courts:
+The Indonesian court system is set on a three-level court hierarchy: